 The costs can get higher over time, too.
 Look at Netflix, which started out offering its standard tier of content at $7.99 in 2010 and now charges $15.49 for that level.
 While services tend to notify consumers about price hikes and Netflix increases do get a lot of press, that doesn’t always mean we’re paying attention.
 On top of that, unsubscribing can be a pain, requiring one extra thing for people to think about.

 Plus, if services are bundled with another, it’s an extra step to figure out how to untangle yourself from one without unloading the other.
 If you’re not paying attention, you might even find you’re paying for two separate subscriptions to the same service — as a member of our staff recently discovered they were!

-Free over-the-air TV can help you simplify your life and save money.
+Over-the-air TV can help you simplify your life.
 You’ll probably still want a few subscriptions to some streaming services now and then.
 But without 11.3 of them, you’ll still have access to a surprising amount of entertainment for way less moolah than before.
 You’ll also have far less trouble keeping track of things — and more time for entertainment.